Particle system approximation of Nash equilibria in large games: Introduction

 \subsection{Description of the main results}

-Similar to Markov chain Monte carlo methods popular in optimization, the main results of this work will allow to estimate the mean field equilibrium via solutions of \eqref{eq:McVLangevin} (resp. \eqref{eq:N.SymLangevin}) for $t$ large enough and $\sigma$ small enough (resp. for $t,N$ large enough and $\sigma$ small enough).
+Similar to Markov chain Monte Carlo methods popular in optimization, the main results of this work will allow to estimate the mean field equilibrium via solutions of \eqref{eq:McVLangevin} (resp. \eqref{eq:N.SymLangevin}) for $t$ large enough and $\sigma$ small enough (resp. for $t,N$ large enough and $\sigma$ small enough).
 The main structural properties we will consider on the cost function $F$ are \emph{monotonicity} properties.
 We will assume that $F$ is either \emph{Lasry-Lions monotone}, or \emph{displacement monotone}, see Definition \ref{ass.convex}, two alternative conditions whose strict versions guarantee uniqueness of the mean field equilibrium, but also of the invariant measure of \eqref{eq:McVLangevin}.
-The main results of the paper can therefore be summarized as follows: \begin{enumerate} \item[(i)] In Theorem \ref{thm:Laplace.principle}, we construct mean field equilibrium from the particle system \eqref{eq:McVLangevin} as $\sigma\to0$ limits of invariant measures. \item[(ii)] Let $U$ be $\ell_U$-convex.
-If $F$ is $\ell_F$-displacement semimonotone, we show that if $\ell_F +\sigma \ell_U>0$, then \eqref{eq:McVLangevin} satisfies contractivity and \eqref{eq:N.SymLangevin} satisfies uniform in time propagation of chaos. \item[(iv)] When $F$ is Lasry-Lions monotone and strongly convex, we derive convergence of the laws of $X^{i,N}_t$ and $X_t$ to the mean field equilibrium, as well as quantitative convergence (along with concentration inequalities) of the empirical measure $\mu_\bx^N$ to the mean field equilibrium where $\bx$ is the $N$-player Nash equilibrium. \end{enumerate}
+The main results of the paper can therefore be summarized as follows: \begin{enumerate} \item[(i)] In Theorem \ref{thm:Laplace.principle}, we construct mean field equilibrium from the particle system \eqref{eq:McVLangevin} as $\sigma\to0$ limits of invariant measures. \item[(ii)] If $F$ is $\ell_F$-displacement monotone, we show that if $\ell_F >0$, then \eqref{eq:McVLangevin} satisfies contractivity and \eqref{eq:N.SymLangevin} satisfies uniform in time propagation of chaos. \item[(iv)] Under the above assumptions, we derive convergence of the laws of $X^{i,N}_t$ and $X_t$ to the mean field equilibrium, as well as quantitative convergence (along with concentration inequalities) of the empirical measure $\mu_\bx^N$ to the mean field equilibrium where $\bx$ is the $N$-player Nash equilibrium. \end{enumerate}